ahmadajmi/CSS-Grid-Layout/README.md

 }
 ```

-Let's take the `.tweet` columns and see how is things are working:
+Let's take the `.tweet` column and see how the position is working:

 1. Position the child element from the first line to the left.
 2. End the element position by line 2.
-3. Position the element to be the whole row.
+3. Position the element inside the whole row.

-Let's change this by changing the order of elements with different positions, so our elements order will be (`.search`, `.replies`, `.messages`, `.tweets`).
+Let's change this by changing the order of elements with different positions, so our elements order will be: `.search`, `.replies`, `.messages`, and `.tweets`.

 ![basic-4-column-layout--revert](https://cloud.githubusercontent.com/assets/626005/12064116/a7fbaa66-afc3-11e5-8573-2268b5f01b5d.jpg)